 The server should let you connect because the MySQL

 rootuser has no password initially.
 That is also a security risk, so setting the password for the

 If you have updated an existing MySQL installation to a newer version, did you run the mysql_upgrade script?
 If not, do so.
 The structure of the grant tables changes occasionally when new capabilities are added, so after an upgrade you should always make sure that your tables have the current structure.
-For instructions, see Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.
+For instructions, see Section 5.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

 If a client program receives the following error message when it tries to connect, it means that the server expects passwords in a newer format than the client is capable of generating: